tytydraco/yessleep/out/The_Couch_Man.md

 Just as soon as I realised it, he let out a large groan and twisted his horrifying mass to look at me.

-There were shackles on his ankles; buried under blankets of pillowy soft flesh.
+There were shackles where his ankles should have been; buried under blankets of pillowy soft flesh.
 If I touched his skin, I imagined it would have come sloughing off the bone like a well-cooked Christmas turkey.

 “Get out.”
 He mouthed at me.
 It was all he could do, and it seemed to take him a lot to say.
 His jowls shook as he said it and his rotted teeth clattered.
 “Now.”